ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    broken when the delegating name server includes the sibling glue in a referral response.

-   Here the delegating zone "test" contains 2 sub-delegations for the subzones "bar.test" and "foo.test", and each use name servers under the other:
+   Here the delegating zone "test" contains two delegations for the child zones "bar.test" and "foo.test", and each use name servers under the other:

 ~~~